[speaking of likes and dislikes

 Speaking of likes and dislikes, I think that the best model of philosophical engagement would not be a neutrally distant critique, whether of the sneering or politely aloof variety.

 What I really want to hear from a commentator is this: which aspects of the text commented upon do they most passionately enjoy and detest?
 This is one reason I’ve always loved Badiou’s book on Deleuze (in fact, it is my favorite Badiou text, and always has been).
 Badiou comes and lays his cards right on the table, telling us what he likes and dislikes about Deleuze, and how he thinks it differs from his own position.
-Nice job.] [
+Nice job.] [some disingenuous claims

 from Object-Oriented Philosophy by doctorzamalek